 • abdominal;

-• chest.
+• chest

 The doctor will accurately determine the condition of the lymph nodes

-The inguinal lymph nodes in women can be divided into two types:
+Inguinal lymph nodes in women can be divided into two types:

 At first, the lymph nodes in the groin of women, where the inflammatory processes are located, are not too disturbing.
 Some discomfort and mild pain may occur.

-• body temperature will rise;
+• body temperature will increase;

 • chills, body aches, headache will appear;